MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Website Updates- the getting serious edition.md

 We can use [github] to generate an access token for the destination repository.
 [Travis] get's all of it's configuration and data from the `.travis.yml` file.
 So simple: put the token in the `.travis.yml` file.
 But that's publicly viewable- anyone can read that file and hence get access to push *anything* to your public website!

 Thankfully the [travis] team thought of this.
-Instead, you can use

-The later ones have some explanations about how to protect security tokens in the config files.
-Good to read and understand.
+They provide a `ruby` tool, called `travis` that will let you add private data as an encrypted blob inside the `.travis.yml` file.
+So the data is still stored publicly, but only the [travis] system can decrypt it and turn it into something useful!

 [pelican]: https://github.com/getpelican/pelican